Lie coalgebras and rational homotopy theory II: Hopf invariants: Applications and open questions

 \section{Applications and open questions}

-We give applications and present some questions.
+We give applications and present some questions now opened up to investigation.
 We have listed one such already, namely the generalized Hopf invariant one question.
-The results of the previous section gives rise to a new approach to both the classical question and its generalization.
-Namely one could try to understand how the the classical bar construction over the integers, modulo Harrison shuffles, fails to yield an exact sequence of a fibration.
+Our work in the previous section gives rise to a new approach to this problem.
+Namely one could try to understand how the classical bar construction over the integers, modulo Harrison shuffles, fails to yield exact sequence of a fibration.
+Such an approach could give rise to a new, very different proof of Adams' result.
+Answering the question for general $X$ would yield significant insight into the relationship between homotopy theory in characteristic zero and characteristic $p$.